Perennial Planting Guidelines

 Herbaceous perennials differ from woody perennials when it comes to planting requirements.
 Here are some guidelines to follow when planting containerized herbaceous perennials.

-• The plant crown should be even with the surrounding soil.
+- The plant crown should be even with, or slightly below, the surrounding soil.
 Herbaceous plants should not be planted high like woody plants are.
-There are a few exceptions where planting the crown deeper than the surrounding soil is advised.
+There are a few exceptions where planting the crown more than slightly below the surrounding soil is advised.
 Peonies and Clematis are two examples.

-• Container potting soil is not beneficial to the new transplant once in the ground.
-Remove the lower ¼ to ½ of the root ball and any loose potting soil that can easily be removed without destroying the integrity of the root ball.
+- Container potting soil is not beneficial to the new transplant once in the ground.
+Remove the lower ¼ to ½ of the root ball if there is loose potting soil that can easily be removed without destroying the integrity of the root ball.
 If highly root bound, cut circling roots on two sides.